Dekamik/Crontabular/README.md

 # Crontabular

 A wrapper for the python-crontab library.
-This program provides any Unix environment with an easy interface to create, delete or modify cronjobs.
+This program exists so you can easily create, delete or modify cronjobs programatically from e.g. a bash script.